fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 )
 ```

-or we could use the command _findByText_:
+or we could use the _findByText_ method:

 ```js
 const element = await screen.findByText('Does not work anymore :(')
 ```

-It is important to notice that, unlike the other _ByText_ commands, _findByText_ returns a promise!
+It is important to notice that, unlike the other _ByText_ methods, _findByText_ returns a promise!

-There are situations where yet another form of the command _queryByText_ is useful.
-The command returns the element but <i>it does not cause an exception</i> if the element is not found.
+There are situations where yet another form of the _queryByText_ method is useful.
+The method returns the element but <i>it does not cause an exception</i> if it is not found.

-We could eg. use the command to ensure that something <i>is not rendered</i> to the component:
+We could eg. use the method to ensure that something <i>is not rendered</i> to the component:

 ```js
 test('does not render this', () => {